Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## 4 slow and short      4   2    1.13

-Not surprisingly, all of the distributions, except for “slow and long”, are all centered at 4 tropes, which is the median number of tropes for all songs in the dataset.
+Not surprisingly, all of the distributions, except for “slow and long”, are centered at 4 tropes, which is the median number of tropes for all songs in the dataset.
 However, there is one category, “slow and long,” which has a median of 5.
 We would like to check whether this median is statistically significant or not.
 To do this, we will conduct a hypothesis test for the median number of tropes for songs that are considered “slow and long”.
 Our null hypothesis is that the true median number of tropes for “slow and long” songs is 4, H0: median(“slow and long”) = 4.
 Our alternative hypothesis is that the true median number of